Summary

 Personal Goodwill: The Worth of Reputation, Relationships, and Knowledge

-Also understand the different business valuation methods.
+Also, understand the different business valuation methods.

-Understanding Pure Personal Goodwill and Transferable Goodwill
+Understanding Pure Personal Goodwill and Transferable Enterprise Goodwill

 Also, learn the difference between SDE and EBITDA.